-Deduct When One-third of the child support received by the customer child.
-Determining the child's countable income for MA eligibility.
-A deduction for child support paid under the terms of a court order or as enforced by the Division of Child Support Services Determining the amount of an ineligible parent's income to deem to a customer child.
+Deduct When 1 Determining the child's countable income for MA eligibility. the terms of a court order or as enforced Determining the amount of an ineligible parent's income to deem to a customer child.

 2) Student Earned Income Exclusion